Inmarsat-Design/inmarsat-developer-pack/README.md

 ## Getting started

-Download the latest [release](https://github.com/Inmarsat-Design/developer-pack/releases) of this project.
+Download the relevent release of this project.

 Include the `inm-styles.min.css` file in the head of your project.
 If you want to use the provided font, make sure it remains in the correct path relative to the css file.